moorepants/dissertation/physicalparameters.rst

 dimensions to assist in the configuration of the rider.
 They are as follows:

 :math:`w_{hb}`, Handlebar width
-   The lateral distanc between the points the hands hold the handlebars.
+   The lateral distance between the points the hands hold the handlebars.
 :math:`l_{hbR}`, Rear hub to handlebar.
    The distance from the center of the rear hub to the point on the handlebar where the hand grips.